IntuitionLabs

 Almost all PBM regulatory activity recently has occurred at the state level.
 States can license PBMs and impose oversight (though some such laws are being challenged as preempted by ERISA).
 Key examples:

-• Iowa: In 2025 Iowa enacted Senate File 383 to combat PBM practices blamed for rural pharmacy closures.
-It bans PBMs from steering patients to specific pharmacies or under-reimbursing drugs, and it prohibits label drugs as “specialty” merely to limit dispensing options ([44]).
-It also sets contract standards between PBMs and pharmacies/payers.
-Immediately, business groups sued to block enforcement, arguing federal preemption (ERISA) and First Amendment issues ([54]).
-Supporters (including Gov. Reynolds) said the law addresses unfair PBM behavior harming local pharmacies.
-The controversy highlights the tension between consumer protection interests and legal constraints on state health regulation.
+• Iowa: In June 2025 Iowa enacted Senate File 383 to combat PBM practices blamed for rural pharmacy closures.
+It bans PBMs from steering patients to specific pharmacies or under-reimbursing drugs, and it prohibits labeling drugs as “specialty” merely to limit dispensing options ([44]).
+Business groups immediately sued, and on June 30, 2025 – one day before the effective date – a federal court issued a temporary restraining order.
+In July 2025, the U.S. District Court for the Southern District of Iowa issued a comprehensive preliminary injunction blocking key provisions, finding likely ERISA preemption and First Amendment violations ([51]).
+In February 2026, Iowa filed an appellate brief with the Eighth Circuit arguing the district court erred; the case is pending.
+The controversy highlights the tension between consumer protection interests and ERISA's broad preemption of state regulation of employer health plans.

 • Louisiana: In mid-2025, Louisiana AG Liz Murrill filed multiple lawsuits against CVS (parent of CVS Caremark).
 One suit accuses CVS/Brokerage of “unfair, deceptive, and unlawful” business practices.
 Another explicitly alleges that CVS Caremark exerts excessive control over the pharmaceutical supply chain, including pricing and distribution ([52]).
 This is a novel use of consumer protection and antitrust theory by a state AG, suggesting states may increasingly target PBM subsidiaries under broad trade practice statutes.